 When you say Myanmar everybody will instantly think about Bagan.
 The countless Buddhist temples, famous for being depicted in all the travelers’ photos that venture there.
 The Bagan temples are on almost every traveler’s bucket list.
 And if you experience a sunrise and sunset in Bagan, you will immediately understand why.

 And trust me, Bagan deserves its place in Myanmar’s hall of fame.
+It’s no wonder that’s it’s always included in lists of Myanmar’s best places.
 The temples are not the only ingredient that should make you want to visit Bagan.
 The people, the food, the culture, it is a mix that will fascinate you.
 And this statement applies to entire Myanmar.
 Actually, if you want to find out how to plan an itinerary and how to include the thousands of temples in your visit without booking a Bagan tour, check out this article.

 “Why So Many Temples?”

 The most frequent question heard wandering around the famous pagodas in Bagan was “How come there are so many temples?”
 Before talking about this, I remembered a funny answer we heard, a guide that smiled to his tourists and answered them: “How come Christians build so many churches?”